maxkrut/Getting-Cleaning_Data/README.md

 Intro
 ===============
 This is a repository for the submission of the Getting and Cleaning Data course project.
-This repository hosts the R scrypt file and documentation files.
+This repository hosts the R script file and documentation files.

 A full description is available at the site where the data was obtained:
 [Human Activity Recognition Using Smartphones](http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones)